AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-add-hive-libraries.md

 * The WASB path to the container must be specified as a parameter to the Script Action.
 For example, if the jars are stored in a container named **libs** on a storage account named **mystorage**, the parameter would be **wasbs://libs@mystorage.blob.core.chinacloudapi.cn/**.

-    > [AZURE.NOTE]
+    > [!NOTE]
     > This document assumes that you have already create a storage account, blob container, and uploaded the files to it.
     ><p>
     > If you have not created a storage account, you can do so through the [Azure portal preview](https://portal.azure.cn).
 You can then use a utility such as [Azure Storage Explorer](http://storageexplorer.com/) to create a container in the account and upload files to it.

 ## Create a cluster using the script

-> [AZURE.NOTE]
+> [!NOTE]
 > The following steps create a Linux-based HDInsight cluster.
 To create a Windows-based cluster, select **Windows** as the cluster OS when creating the cluster, and use the Windows (PowerShell) script instead of the bash script.
 ><p>
 > You can also use Azure PowerShell or the HDInsight .NET SDK to create a cluster using this script.
-For more information on using these methods, see [Customize HDInsight clusters with Script Actions](/documentation/articles/hdinsight-hadoop-customize-cluster-linux/).
+For more information on using these methods, see [Customize HDInsight clusters with Script Actions](./hdinsight-hadoop-customize-cluster-linux.md).

-1. Start provisioning a cluster by using the steps in [Provision HDInsight clusters on Linux](/documentation/articles/hdinsight-hadoop-provision-linux-clusters/), but do not complete provisioning.
+1. Start provisioning a cluster by using the steps in [Provision HDInsight clusters on Linux](./hdinsight-hadoop-provision-linux-clusters.md), but do not complete provisioning.

 2. On the **Optional Configuration** blade, select **Script Actions**, and provide the following information: